GauravKBaruah/rewiringTolerance/README.md

 #### R version: R 4.5.2 (2025-10-31)

 #### Required R packages:
- 1.deSolve: Integrating differential equations.
+ 1. deSolve: Integrating differential equations.
- 2.tidyverse: Efficient data manipulation and plotting.
+ 2. tidyverse: Efficient data manipulation and plotting.
  3.  ggpmisc: Adding statistical information to plots.

+#### Required non-standard hardware: none.
+Typical installation time on a normal desktop computer: no appreciable time if R is already installed.
+Otherwise, it is the installation time of R and the above three packages.

 ## Empirical and model-simulated data